 In the sports world there is a fine line between competitive play

 Bullying is when one or more team members intentionally sets out to hurt a person.
-When it comes to team sorts and athletic bullying, the most common forms of bullying are Verbal bullying (name calling, nasty and cruel nicknames, taunting, rudeness and threats of violence and/or harm to a teammate or another student.)
+When it comes to team sports and athletic bullying, the most common forms of bullying are Verbal bullying (name calling, nasty and cruel nicknames, taunting, rudeness and threats of violence and/or harm to a teammate or another student.)
 Physical bullying (hitting, slapping, towel snapping, tripping, head butting and physical violence against another’s will.
 Relational bullying (excluding another player, gossiping, hurtful trash talk and embarrassment of a player in front of others.)

 There is such a thing as playing fair and then there is making a teammate with less talent or power feel badly.